CryAndRRich/npmod/README.md

 # Machine Learning/Deep Learning
 This repository consists of **two main parts**: a simple **deep learning framework** ([npmod](https://github.com/CryAndRRich/npmod/tree/main/npmod)) and some basic **machine learning/deep learning models** ([models](https://github.com/CryAndRRich/npmod/tree/main/models)).
 Since this is for learning purposes, everything is built **from scratch** using NumPy and PyTorch (mostly NumPy)

+All datasets used to test the models are publicly available and can be found in the **data directory** ([data](https://github.com/CryAndRRich/npmod/tree/main/data)) or via the links provided at the end of this README

 ## npmod: NumPy module
 A simple **deep learning framework** built using **pure NumPy**